Anadyr Highway: Current state

 A bridge across the Palyavaam River was built in 2003, by the Artel of Miners of Chukotka LLC.
 A contract was signed with Stroydor company about building the 573 km Omsukchan–Omolon road and fixing the older 256 km Gerba–Omsukchan road, for RUB 1.53 bn.
 Works have been started at Omsukchan.
 By 2018, the total length of the constructed sections of the route should be 128 km.
 In October 2017, the first 25 km was finished, although, in 2018, the road was considered of bad quality.

 In early 2016, a design procedure was announced, which will plan the Omolon–Ilirney–Anadyr section with branches to Bilibino, Komsomolsky and Egvekinot.

-At the moment (written 2018), it is possible to drive in summer in cross-country vehicles Egvekinot – Valunistoye – Palyavaam – Bilibino, in winter there is a convoy.
+As of 2018, it is possible to drive in summer in cross-country vehicles Egvekinot – Valunistoye – Palyavaam – Bilibino, in winter there is a convoy.
 Travel to Omolon and Omsukchan, as well as from Valunistoye mine to Anadyr is possible only by the winter road.